 The E Source Utility Ad Awards Contest is the utility industry’s largest and most comprehensive competition, attracting hundreds of entries.
-The goal of this competition is to recognize and reward creative excellence in utility advertising.
+Our goal is to recognize and reward creative excellence in utility advertising.

-As we’ve seen from past entries, utility advertisements can convey all kinds of messages, such as:
+As we’ve seen from past entries, utility ads can convey all kinds of messages, such as: